official apology

 Prosecutorial errors

-• The procuratorate returned the case back to the police twice for supplementary investigation, but compromised with the police after the Shangqiu City Political-Legal Committee intervened.
+• The procuratorate returned the case to the police twice for additional investigation, but compromised with the police after the Shangqiu City Political-Legal Committee intervened.

 Defense lawyer's errors/absence